VillNu/MyPlants/README.md

 Developed By
 ============

-* Magnus Duberg - <gusdubma@student.gu.se>
+* Vill Nu - <mangnus@vill.nu>

 License
 =======

-    Copyright 2013 Magnus Duberg
+    Copyright 2013 Vill Nu

-    Licensed under the NOO License, Version 100.0 (the "Noncense") NOO stands for No Over and Over again.
+    Licensed under the NOO Noncense, Version 100.0 (the "Noncense") NOO stands for No Over and Over again.
-    You may not use this file except in compliance with the License.
+    You may not use this file except in compliance with this Noncense.
-    You may obtain a copy of the License at
+    You may obtain a copy of the Noncense at

        http://vill.nu/licenses/LICENSE-100.0